Black-Scholes in a CEV random environment: Model and main results

 \subsection{The moment generating function approach}

 In the literature on implied volatility asymptotics, the moment generating function of the stock price has proved to be an extremely useful tool to obtain sharp estimates.
 This is obviously the case for the wings of the smile (small and large strikes) via Roger Lee's formula, mentioned in Section~\ref{sec:LeeWings}, but also to describe short-and large-maturity asymptotics, as developed for instance in~\cite{JKRM2013} or~\cite{JR12}, via the use of (a refined version of) the G\"artner-Ellis theorem.
+In~\cite{JS16}, the authors used this property to study a generalised version of the Heston model, where the starting value of the instantaneous volatility is randomised according to some distribution.
+It it closed to the present model, yet does not supersede it, and makes full use of the knowledge of the moment generating function of the Heston model.
 As shown in Section~\ref{sec:LeeWings}, the moment generating function of a stock price satisfying~\eqref{eq:Model} is fully determined by that of the random variable~$\Vv$.
 However, even though the density of the latter is known in closed form (Equation~\eqref{eq:CEVdensity}), the moment generating function is not so for general values of~$p$.
 In the cases $p=0$ (with either reflecting or absorbing boundary) and $p=1/2$, a closed-form expression is available and direct computations are possible.